adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #15 Middle component has three distinct sections: top-header, body-notes, and footer

-#16 Work on the third component that has the 'already-read-books'
+#16 Work on the third component that has the 'already-read-books-section"

+#17 All three-main-components are now completed.
+The CSS was a bit difficult, but once I figured out the right layout and pattern, it started coming together.

+#18 The three-main-components, some have sub-components where information will need to flow-up or flow-down.

+#19 MVP for the front-end is now complete.
+Moving to the back-end.